petercorke/arduIO/README.md

 * parse arguments in command handler into argc, argv format.
 * Additional scaling from volts to application specific units could be performed automatically.
 * More comprehensive checking should be in the server-side code, perhaps controlled by a table rather than adhoc logic.
+* hold output values in the ArduIO output table and update the output devices immediatly after the sensors are read, ensuring a constant one sample time delay in the control.